 “To make thing’s worse Canadian second- and third-generation SMEs are fertile ground for larger international corporations to snap up, create a lot of income in a short term, and burn the organization in the longer term as R+D is often the first thing to go.
 Ultimately, Canada will lose if we do not help our young people create what will be new and innovative Canadian corporations.

 “As a seasoned engineer, I want Canada to be successful, and I want young people to be successful,” he added.
 “The tools now available to engineers significantly reduce development cycles and project risks.
 We can even print our concepts in a day at minimal cost.
 I think the opportunities for young people are unbounded, and I think it’s the responsibility of my generation to help them get there”

 Supported by the Centre for Engineering Innovation and Entrepreneurship, the three-stage Esch Awards offer a financial boost to Ryerson engineering and architectural science students with inventions, technologies, and startups.
 Since 2009, the foundation has given $2 million to support student entrepreneurship at FEAS, furthering the research, development and commercialization of ideas for 200 students and counting.

 2017 stage-three Esch Award winners were honoured at FEAS’s annual Esch Foundation Day of Celebration on January 15.
-Other winners included CleanInWater, external link, a company with an advanced oxidation process that provides a practical solution for non-biodegradable pollutants in industrial waste water; Everest, external link, an HVAC system that offers energy cost reduction using a cloud-based predictive controller; House of Anesi, designer and manufacturer of adaptable bras; and Odessu, external link, an online shopping tool that calculates accurate sizing.
+Other winners included CleanInWater, a company with an advanced oxidation process that provides a practical solution for non-biodegradable pollutants in industrial waste water; Everest, external link, an HVAC system that offers energy cost reduction using a cloud-based predictive controller; House of Anesi, designer and manufacturer of adaptable bras; and Odessu, external link, an online shopping tool that calculates accurate sizing.